The Current AI Healthcare Landscape: From Experimental to Essential

 Regulatory Landscape for Medical AI

-The FDA has approved over 800 AI medical devices as of 2026, with a growing number in the "Software as a Medical Device" category.
-Key developments:
+The FDA has approved over 800 AI medical devices as of 2026, with a growing number in the "Software as a Medical Device" (SaMD) category.
+The regulatory approach has evolved from static approval to lifecycle management.

-- Predetermined Change Control Plans: Allows AI tools to adapt and learn while maintaining regulatory compliance
+- Predetermined Change Control Plans: Allows AI tools to adapt and learn while maintaining regulatory compliance.
+Manufacturers specify planned changes and validation methods.

-- Transparency Requirements: AI tools must clearly indicate limitations and intended use
+- Transparency Requirements: AI tools must clearly indicate limitations, intended use, and appropriate human oversight

-Under the EU MDR and the AI Act, medical AI must meet stringent requirements:
+Under the EU MDR and the AI Act, medical AI must meet stringent requirements for transparency, human oversight, and post-market surveillance.
+The AI Act introduces additional requirements for high-risk AI systems.

 - Conformity assessment for high-risk AI systems